 These Terms of Use are deemed to be made in and governed by the laws of the State of Florida without regard to choice of law provisions.
 The United Nations Convention on Contracts for International Sale of Goods shall not apply to these Terms of Use nor do they apply to Customer’s use of MessagePro service.
 Regardless of any statute or law to the contrary, Customer agrees that any suit or litigation arising from MessagePro’s provision of MessagePro services to the Customer and these Terms of Use must be filed within the earlier of one (1) year from (i) the date the cause of action arose or (ii) the date service to Customer were terminated.

-Venue for the purposes of any litigation in connection with MessagePro service(s) and these Terms of Use will lie solely in the Circuit Court in and for Hillsborough County, Florida or the United States District Court in and for the Middle District of Florida.
-Customer hereby consents to the jurisdiction of the federal and state courts located in Florida, irrevocably waives any right to assert that such venue is not convenient or lacks jurisdiction and agrees not to bring any disputes in any other court or adjudicative body.
+Venue for the purposes of any litigation in connection with MessagePro service(s) and these Terms of Use will lie solely in the Circuit Court in and for Charles County, Maryland or the United States District Court in and for the District of Maryland.
+Customer hereby consents to the jurisdiction of the federal and state courts located in Maryland, irrevocably waives any right to assert that such venue is not convenient or lacks jurisdiction and agrees not to bring any disputes in any other court or adjudicative body.
 Customer and MessagePro hereby irrevocably waive all rights to demand a jury trial.
 Relative to litigation, Customer hereby consents to service of process by certified U.S. mail, return receipt requested, at the address provided in the Customer service order.

 MessagePro’s provision of MessagePro service is not intended or shall be construed to create and employer-employee relationship or a partnership, agency, joint venture or franchise.
 MessagePro and Customer are independent contractors in the performance of each and every part of the provision of service and these Terms of Use.